Release Checklist Prompts: 13 Templates for Safe Production Deploys

 FAQ

-• Should every release have a checklist?: No — small CSS-only deploys don’t.
+• Should every release have a checklist?: No. Small CSS-only deploys don’t.
 Use the checklist when the change touches data, auth, payments, or a hot path.

 • Should hotfixes skip the full checklist?: Skip the slow parts (full e2e suite), keep the fast ones (build green, alert armed, rollback ready).
+Prompt #12 is built for exactly this.

 Tags: #Prompt #Coding #Release #Deployment